• Skip to primary navigation

 For Orange Buttercream Frosting-

-• Beat the room temperature butter on high with a whisk attachment for about two minutes.
+• Beat room temperature butter on high with a whisk attachment for about two minutes.
 Add a cup of sugar and beat well until creamy and combined.
 Add another cup of sugar and beat well.

-• Pipe on the cooled cupcakes and decorate with raspberries and a mint sprig or as you please.
+• Pipe on the cooled cupcakes and decorate with raspberries and a mint sprig or as you please!

 Notes